msanatan/voxellery/README.md

 ## Challenges

 - Django's learning curve.
-It's been about 4 years since I used Django, and it's a lot of concepts to recall to get going
+It's been about 4 years since I used Django, and it's a lot of concepts to recall to get going.
+Thankfully, not much has changed since!
 - Customising the user auth in Django isn't a simple switch.
 The docs have a useful guide, but there are few components to change to get it working
-  - Particularly, in this app the email is the unique field for users, and username is their display name.
+  - In this app the email is the unique field for users, and username is their display name.
 Not required, this change was done more out of curiousity
 - I'd planned for the React app to be deployed separately, and statically hosted.
-So I needed to learn how to get a JWT and permissions set up for the backend
+So I needed to learn how to get a JWT and permissions set up for the backend.
+This, alongside other reasons, led me to using the Django REST Framework, instead of just returning JSON with the default Django setup.
 - Next.js is cool because it has routing and many other things set up for ease of use.
 However, like Django, there's a lot to learn before you can get going...
+  - Tailwind CSS looks amazing - very flexible and a large community.
+However, for the timeframe, it wasn't working for me.
+So I switched to Chakra UI, which I've used before
+- Kind of shocked that Django still doesn't have a flexible CORS settings built-in.
+Thankfully, the plugin is easy to use <https://github.com/adamchainz/django-cors-headers>

-## Credit
+## Credits

 Block front from [Kenney](https://kenney.nl)